Flexible Bayesian Nonlinear Model Configuration: Applications

-where each of the $r=4$ latent Gaussian processes has equal prior probability to be included.
-The marginal likelihoods are computed using the INLA approach~\citep{rue2009eINLA}.

 There are three features with large posterior probability (Table~\ref{tepi}): the offset for the total number of observations per location as well as two features indicating whether the location is CGH or CHG.
 Among the latent Gaussian variables, only the random walk process of order one was found to be important.
-None of the non-linear features was important for this example.
-As in Example~\ref{Ex:Spam}, we observe that although our feature space includes highly non-linear features, the regularization induced by the priors guarantees the choice of parsimonious models.
-Non-linear features are only selected if they are necessary.
+None of the nonlinear features was important for this example.
+As in Example~\ref{Ex:Spam}, we observe that although our feature space includes highly nonlinear features, the regularization induced by the priors guarantees the choice of parsimonious models.
+Nonlinear features are only selected if they are necessary.
 This results in interpretable models.

-\section{{Summary and discussion}}
+\section{{Summary and Discussion}}

 In this article, we have introduced a new class of Bayesian generalized nonlinear regression models to perform automated feature generation, model selection, and model averaging in a Bayesian context.
-The approach is easily extended to include latent Gaussian variables to model different correlation structures between observations.
-The Genetically Modified Mode Jumping MCMC algorithm is introduced to estimate model posterior probabilities.
-The algorithm combines two key ideas: Having a population (or search space) of highly predictive features which is regularly updated, and using mode jumping MCMC to efficiently explore models within these populations.
+The genetically modified mode jumping MCMC algorithm~\cite{hubin2018novel} is adopted to estimate model posterior probabilities.
+The algorithm combines two key ideas: Having a population (or search space) of highly predictive features which is regularly updated and using mode jumping MCMC to efficiently explore models within these populations.

 In several examples, we have shown that the suggested approach can be efficient not only for prediction but also for model inference.
 Inference for BGNLMs often requires significant computational resources, hence parallelization is recommended.
 The resulting benefits are illustrated in several examples.
-The penalization on complexity implied by our model prior (\ref{eq:modelprior}) yields so much regularization that features with a depth larger than three are rarely generated in the examples considered.
-On the other hand, we have seen that for a maximum depth of $3$ the feature space already becomes huge and will be sufficient to model almost any non-linear relationship.
+The penalization on complexity implied by our model prior (\ref{eq:modelprior}) yields so strong regularization that features with a depth larger than three are rarely generated in the examples considered.
+On the other hand, we have seen that for a maximum depth of $3$ the feature space already becomes huge and will be sufficient to model almost any nonlinear relationship.
 Furthermore, features with depth $d > 3$ are not easy to interpret.